mciocchi/atomic_d6/README.md

 ---

-# Rolls
+# Feats

 Whenever players attempt to do something, the GM decides their chance of success, from *Awful* to *Superb*, and grants them a number of D6.
 Players also roll the *Atomic D6*, which determines if they receive a Boon or a Bane.

-If the roll is considered trivial or impossible, a roll is usually not needed unless the GM explicitly calls for it.
+If the Feat is considered trivial or impossible, a roll is usually not needed unless the GM explicitly calls for it.

 ## Feats Scale Infinitely

-Rolls are always relative.
+Feat Rolls are always relative.
 Depending upon the scope and scale of the story, a roll might be used to represent the outcome of a fistfight between two peasants or two Elder Gods colliding, their contrary realities radiating eldritch energies incomprehensible to man as they attempt to annihilate one another.
 In either one of these cases, the opponents are roughly equivalent, so the GM rules that the characters only need to roll 1D6 to determine the outcome of the situation.

 That's the power of the Atomic D6 Narrative Dice System: relative rolls allow the game to scale infinitely without requiring more calculation.